gzhaha/myBase-Plugins/plugins/README.md

 This plugin is provided by WJJ.
 You can use this plug to add pre-defined text to the HTML edit area.
 The pre-defined text file (txt file) can be saved under program's install folder, or the script's folder './plugins', or the current database's folder, and or the special sub folder './quicktext' under the program's folder.
 The file naming format should follow *.q.txt.
 You can access to this function from right click menu -> Insert -> Insert quick text ...

 ## 3. Edit with fillable form.js ##
 This plugin can be used to insert and modify a list of fields [key=value] within a fillable form.
 You can access this function via right click menu "Edit with fillable form ...".
+When creating multiple 'New fields', you can use ; or , or | as separators.

 # Self-developed Plugins (**Unofficial Plugin**)